fm4dd/security/readme.md

 Checking 192.168.24.5...
 Host 192.168.24.5 alive...
 CIMC found! ...Default Login success!
 Checking 192.168.24.6...
 Host 192.168.24.6 alive...
 CIMC found! ...Default Login failed.
 Checking 192.168.24.7...
 Host does not exist.
 ...</pre>

+### check-ipmi-access

+[check-ipmi-access](check-ipmi-access): The Intelligent Platform Management Interface (IPMI) is a set of computer interface specifications that provides management and monitoring capabilities independently of the host system.
+It is often embedded with a BMC (Baseboard Management Console, see above).
+Server vendors such as Cisco or HP had their respective BMC boards (CIMC and ILO) run the IPMI service by default, which listens on UDP port 623.
+In 2013, a number of vulnerabilities surfaced and turned IPMI into a risk that subsequently lead to it preferably disabled.
+This script looks for IPMI in a range of IP's as a quick way for verification and reporting.

+<pre>root@lts1604:/home/fm/sf_VM_Shared/code/Perl# ./check-ipmi-access.pl -f testiplist
+Checking 192.168.12.125...
+Host 192.168.12.125 alive...
+No IPMI access...
+Error issuing Get Channel Authentication Capabilities request
+Checking 192.168.12.131...
+Host 192.168.12.131 alive...
+IPMI found... sel-output: Version : 1.5 (v1.5, v2 compliant)
+Checking 192.168.12.154...
+Host 192.168.12.154 alive...
+IPMI found... sel-output: Version : 1.5 (v1.5, v2 compliant)
+Checking 192.168.12.164...
+Host 192.168.12.164 alive...
+IPMI found... sel-output: Version : 1.5 (v1.5, v2 compliant)
+Checking 192.168.12.26...
+Host 192.168.12.26 alive...
+IPMI found...
+RAKP 2 message indicates an error : unauthorized name ...</pre>

 ### check-nfs-access